In June last year, I began taking yoga once a week at 7 o’clock on Monday nights.

 Using yoga as a tool for writing seemed a great way to position the book, to “market” it and convince others of its worth.
 It lent itself to an effective elevator pitch, unlike many of my more nebulous book ideas.
 But as I sketched notes in a Google doc I began to feel the “pitch” was limiting.
 Framing yoga simply as a tool for writing devalued it.
 I wanted a way to explore the relationship between yoga and writing with energy and light and insight flowing in both directions.

 But the problem was I didn’t know enough about yoga.
 Although Kajal is a super-successful corporate communications executive, she has not focused as much attention as I have on a personal writing practice.
 So perhaps it is fair to say, outside of a professional context, she did not know enough about writing.
 Her personal writing practice—in terms of time—looks more like my yoga practice.
 Where I’ve committed to the page, she’s committed to the mat.
-That meant we had complimentary skills, but it also meant that we perhaps could not write a book on how each practice enhances the other until we both went deeper into the merged experience ourselves.
+That meant we had complimentary skills, but it also meant that we perhaps could not write a book on how each practice enhanced the other until we both went deeper into the merged experience ourselves.

 I am a daily writer trying to make yoga a daily practice.
 Kajal is a daily yogi trying to make her personal writing a daily practice.
 We are going in opposite directions (toward each other?).